keajs/kea-docs/docs/plugins/router.md

 ### Listen to location changes

-Listen to the `locationChanged` action to react to URL changes manually
+In case `urlToAction` is not sufficient for your needs, listen to the `locationChanged` action to react to URL changes manually:

 ```javascript
 import { kea } from 'kea'